saav/rdma/README.md

 # RDMA
 ETH - Advance Computer Network(ACN) Assignment8

-This project was done in a group of 2 consisting of:
+This project was done by
 * Savin Varshney (vsavin)
-* Lee Xiong Wei Joshua (joslee)